CoreFiling/reviki-jira-plugin/README.md

 comments and the like to be written using it.
 A CSS file providing the default JHighlighter styles is also included.

-## Running
+## Running in the development environment

-I've only run this in the development environment, so install the Atlassian SDK, set up a JIRA development instance, and clone this repo to a the same place as the JIRA installation, e.g.,
+Clone this repo to the same place as the JIRA installation, e.g.,

     atlas/
       - amps-standalone/